 The XLIF procedure is really an open procedure with direct visualization.
 This tends to disrupt connective tissue and muscles, increasing post-operative pain and hospital stay.

-The most recent approach for lumbar interbody fusion is a minimally invasive approach to the Direct Lateral Interbody Fusion.
-It is known as the minimally invasive spine direct lateral interbody fusion, or MIS-DLIF for short.
-Inspired Spine has developed the technique in a successful effort to push the envelope of minimally invasive, safe and effective advancements in spinal fusion surgery.
+The most recent approach for lumbar interbody fusion is a minimally invasive keyhole approach to the Direct Lateral Interbody Fusion.
+It is known as the minimally invasive keyhole spine direct lateral interbody fusion, or MIS-DLIF for short.
+Inspired Spine has developed the technique in a successful effort to push the envelope of minimally invasive keyhole, safe and effective advancements in spinal fusion surgery.

 The difference from the XLIF relates to a few key issues: